 In the 1950s, Dilcon School opened as a trailer school located about two miles from the present site.
 In 1962, the original permanent buildings were built and the School expanded from one to seven classrooms.
 In 1967, a second expansion project added twenty-six more classrooms and several other facilities.
 Unforturnately, in the summer of 2003 Dilcon School had suffered some irreparable weather damage and had to be condemned for demolition.
 Dilcon Community School, Inc. was given the go ahead by BIA for new construction.
 So in March 2008 construction began and completed July 2009.
 Our new school was dedicated on July 29, 2009.
 The state of the art building consists of a new gym, 16 classrooms, library, science lab, computer lab, common lunch area, food service area, music room and a residential living facility that houses 70 students.

-About twenty percent of these students live in dorms at the School.
-The others ride buses daily or walk to school from the surrounding campus and community area.
+About twenty percent of our students reside in the dorms at our School.
+And the rest of our students ride the bus daily or walk to school from the surrounding campus and community area.

 Dilcon Community School is accredited by North Central Association being the first elementary school on the Navajo Reservation to be accredited.
 The School Board endorsed Arizona State standards of achievement.
 Most students finishing eighth grade at Dilcon continue their education at public high schools in Winslow or Holbrook.

 Please enjoy our website and if you have any questions about the webpage email us at the weblink below.